Zimbabwe women's national rugby union team

 The Zimbabwe women's national rugby union team are a national sporting side of Zimbabwe, representing them at rugby union.
 The side first played in 2007.

 History

-Zimbabwe's women's team are known as the Women Sables.
+Zimbabwe's women's team are known as the Lady Sables.
 They played mostly friendlies with Zambia and Botswana before they played their first international test match on 22 September 2007 against Zambia at the Harare Sports Club.

 They competed at the 2025 Rugby Africa Women's Cup Division 1 tournament that was held at Stade Auguste-Denis in San-Pédro, Ivory Coast.